Family-Friendly Flea and Tick Control & Removal Services

 What To Do After Treatment

-Other things to do after treatment include:
+Other things to do after your tick and flea removal treatment include:

 - Frequently brushing pets to check for fleas and ticks.